Packers’ CEO ‘hopeful’ about sorting things out with Rodgers

 GREEN BAY, Wis.
-(AP) — Green Bay Packers president/CEO Mark Murphy remains hopeful quarterback Aaron Rodgers the three-time MVP will play for them this season, but says he doesn’t know whether will arrive for the start of training camp.
+(AP) — Green Bay Packers president/CEO Mark Murphy remains hopeful quarterback Aaron Rodgers the three-time MVP will play for them this season, but says he doesn’t know whether Rodgers will arrive for the start of training camp.

 “We’ve been in constant communication,” Murphy said Monday after the NFL’s only publicly owned team held its annual shareholders meeting.
 “It’s been obviously months.
 I’m hopeful that we can have it all resolved.”

 Murphy’s comments followed an NFL Network report that Rodgers has indicated to people close to him he does plan to play for the Packers this season.
-The report said “that is the expectation” but added that there are “many factors at play.”
+ESPN later reported that Rodgers and the Packers were close to an agreement that would include voiding the 2023 season from his contract.

 Rodgers’ agent, David Dunn, didn’t respond to a message seeking comment.